RedX1000/OpenLogger/README.md

 ### Miscellaneous Toggles
 1. Reroll detection: Determines whether rerolls should be detected or not when capturing clues.
 When on, rerolls trigger a rollback of the previous reward and logs the new rewards.
 2. Lag Detection: Determines whether lag should be detected when scanning clues.
 When on, it will try to rescan it again.
 It cannot detect if the last item was unscanned, so if it doesn't scan it, rollback and try again.
+3. Multi button prevention: Prevents the user from accidentally double-logging a clue by disabling the capture button when autocapture is on and when the plugin is trying to capture a clue.

 ## Potential and planned updates & Releases
 * Legacy interface support.
 It can read values, but not icons at this time.